co-cart/co-cart/README.md

 Provides additional REST-API endpoints for WooCommerce to enable the ability to add, view, count, update and delete items from the cart.

-> This project is currently in development so please be aware that there may be bugs.
-[See bugs](https://github.com/seb86/WooCommerce-Cart-REST-API#bugs) on how to report.

 ### Documentation

 [View Documentation](https://seb86.github.io/WooCommerce-Cart-REST-API-Docs/)